 The show of National IQ Test used to be a 3-hour program.
 There used to be seven groups of participants who took part in this mental challenge and they were joined by great hosts, Catriona Rowntree and Eddie McGuire.
 The seven categories were:

 4. Identical Twins

 The group that scored the highest amongst them was that of the teachers and surprisingly the celebrities followed them next in having the highest IQ result.
 The test that was administered, comprised of 76 questions and these were further categorized into six different types,

 More than 40,000 people registered for online participation in the intelligence test while the National IQ Test show was being aired.
 Almost half of those registered, were able to complete the test by sending their answers through their mobile phones.
 The results were then used to draw out humorous comparisons, such as whether fans of Rugby league were more or less intelligent than the fans of Ausie rules.

-Furthermore, controversy had also erupted on the definition of the word ‘obsequious.’
-The switchboard of the network channel became swamped and Twitter was inundated with messages regarding the disagreement of its meaning.
-This resulted in the announcement that both ‘nasty’ and ‘submissive’ will be considered as correct meanings and IQ scores instantly went up the skies.
+Furthermore, the controversy had also erupted on the definition of the word ‘obsequious.’
+The switchboard of the network channel became swamped, and Twitter was inundated with messages regarding the disagreement of its meaning.
+It resulted in the announcement that both ‘nasty’ and ‘submissive’ will be considered as correct meanings and IQ scores instantly went up the skies.

-Audience at the studio was also present who alongside the viewers back at home, gave the answers to the questions.
-The audiences were broken down into different fun categories for entertainment purposes and to challenge or confirm the stereotypes.
+The audience at the studio was also present who alongside the viewers back at home, gave the answers to the questions.
+The spectators were broken down into different fun categories for entertainment purposes and to challenge or confirm the stereotypes.
 For example, doctors and teachers are considered to be much more intelligent than performers, models or actors.
-Therefore the audience was categorized into groups of doctors, actors, scientists, teachers etc. the IQ of the viewers were juxtaposed with other countrymen who were grouped into some form of groups based on similarities.
+Therefore the audience was categorized into groups of doctors, actors, scientists, teachers, etc. the IQ of the viewers were juxtaposed with other countrymen who were grouped into some form of groups based on similarities.